kata198/usrsvc/README.rst

 * inherit_env - Boolean, default True.
 If True, will inherit the env from "usrsvc" or "usrsvcd".
 Otherwise, will only use the Env as defined in the Env subsection.

+* mail_alerts - String, if set, when usrsvcd starts/restarts a process, an email alert will go to this address.

 "Program" Supports the following subsections: